loading…

 Each line is <tool-name> <json-arguments>.
 Omit the JSON to pass {}.

-Global browser connection flags still apply here, for example npx mcp-accessibility-scanner --extension interactive.
+Global browser connection flags still apply here, for example npx mcp-accessibility-scanner --headless interactive.

 list-tools subcommand)To print every tool name and its description: